 Things to do at Saint Augustines Water Hole Highton

 Of course, there is fishing for stocked trout as well as Redfin and carp at St Augustine’s water hole.
 Highton is near surrounding townships Geelong and Waurn Ponds.
-At both these townships, you will find shopping centres, restaurants, cafes, golf courses, parks and playgrounds for the kids, and an only short distance from the beach.
-You’re also only a small drive away from attractions such as Geelong botanic gardens, Adventure park with waterslides and rides, Torquay surf and further on to the great ocean road attractions.
+In both these townships, you will find shopping centers, restaurants, cafes, golf courses, parks, and playgrounds for the kids, and only a short distance from the beach.
+You’re also only a small drive away from attractions such as Geelong botanic gardens, Adventure park with waterslides and rides, Torquay surf, and further on to the great ocean road attractions.

 Fishing at Saint Augustines Water Hole